JuliaStats/StatsBase.jl/docs/src/weights.md

 ### `Weights`

-The `Weights` type describes a generic weights vector which does not support all operations possible for `FrequencyWeights`, `AnalyticWeights` and `ProbabilityWeights`.
+The `Weights` type describes a generic weights vector which does not support all operations possible for `FrequencyWeights`, `AnalyticWeights`, `ProbabilityWeights` and `UnitWeights`.

 ```julia
 w = Weights([1., 2., 3.])